ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

   (:gen-class))
 ```

-This is also call AOT ( Ahead of Time Compilation).
+This is call AOT (Ahead of Time Compilation).
 It's sufficient to do this for the main namespace only.
 You should be carefull with this.
 In case implementations of core clojure
-functionallity changes your ATO compiles code might not be compatible without a
+functionallity change your ATO compiled code might not be compatible without a
 renewed compilation.

 A call to
 ```
 lein uberjar
 ```
-will create a standalone jar in `target`
+will create a standalone jar in the `target` folder.

 Run it via
 ```